 Dr. Mark Burdon, a senior lecturer at the University of Queensland’s TC Beirne School of Law and co-inventor of the term “sensor society,” questions the need for all our smart gadgets, saying:

-“Ask yourself: Do I really need to have a device that connects my fish tank or my toaster or my child’s toy or my light bulb, etc. etc. with my Wi-Fi or smartphone?
+“Ask yourself: Do I really need to have a device that connects my fish tank or my toaster or my child’s toy or my light bulb, et cetera, et cetera, with my Wi-Fi or smartphone?
 Be aware of what you bring into the home and the risks of doing so.
 The best cybersecurity practice in that sense is to mitigate the risk before it emerges.”

 2. Protect your logins

 At the same time, we should strive to use secure passwords.
 These should typically be at least 12 characters in length with an alphanumeric combination.
 To create a secure password we recommend you use ExpressVPN’s Random Password Generator.
 Also try and use a different password for each service.